kolosovpetro/Computer-Science/Simple Pull Request/README.md

 		`git remote add origin github.com/your_id/repo.git`

   1. Create a different branch for your upcoming updates.
 Switch to it.
-Use the following commands:
+Use the following command:

-		`git branch features`

-		`git checkout features`
+		`git checkout -b features`

   1. Perform some fixes/revisions/changes on local repository your prepaired in steps before.
 Maintain the changes on branch `features`.
   1. Use the command `git status` in order to display all changes you have been produced.